Translate

 603 DHC-1 Chipmunk RSAF and Vampire MK52.

 Vampire MK52 RSAF Identity is unknown.
-These two aircraft, presumed to be instructional airframes, were moved to the engineering faculty of King Abdulaziz's University in Jeddah.
+These two aircraft, presumed to be instructional airframes, were transferred to the engineering faculty at King Abdulaziz University in Jeddah.

 51-7723 T-28A RSAF.